rmzetti/hover-exec/README.md

 If the cursor is inside a fenced code block, the code can be quickly executed using the shortcut `Alt+/` or `Opt+/`.

-Code blocks which are indented (ie. unfenced), fenced with '~', or not labelled, will not result in a hover message and cannot be executed.
+Code blocks which are indented (ie. unfenced), fenced with '~', or not labelled, will not result in a hover message and are ignored by *hover-exec*.

 ---
 ## Javascript scripts